-In 2019, documentation for the hydrologic modeling effort and planned year 2050 flows were completed for the Phase II Root River watershed effort.
+In 2019, floodplain mapping work on the Menomonee River mainstem upstream of W. North Avenue as well as the remaining tributaries were completed (Phase I).
+Documentation for the hydrologic modeling effort and planned year 2050 flows were completed for the Phase II Root River watershed effort.